 Re-entry Programs for Ex-Offenders

-A re-entry program is designed to help promote successful reintegration of ex-offenders into their communities after their release.
-A reentry program is committed to helping people find employment and housing to become productive members of citizens.
+A re-entry program is designed to help promote the successful reintegration of ex-offenders into their communities after their release.
+A re-entry program is committed to helping people find employment and housing to become productive members of citizens.
 Some of the programs offer ex-offenders, vocational training, and help with drug rehabilitation.

 More than likely, convicts are enrolled in a reentry program before their release from prison.
 These types of support systems are put in place in advance, to ensure that these men and women have a pathway to normalcy and eventually success.